gugolple/PicoRV32_BasicProject/README.md

     I understand that this DOES NOT imply proper debugging, that would be through GDB.
     Serial decided for the time being to be provided by: [jakubcabal/uart-for-fpga](https://github.com/jakubcabal/uart-for-fpga.git)

-Produce a better system for understanding the status of the serial by the CPU.
-    In this I mean to have a BUSY flag or similar, where it will be set HIGH while DIN_VLD is HIGH and DIN_RDY is HIGH, going LOW when DIN_RDY goes LOW.

 Migrate to autotools for the software compilation.
 After serial I will focus on GDB debugging included into the system.